 The type and intensity of prescribed exercises will depend on the length of time the patient has had symptoms, as well as the severity of the pain.
-Besides doing exercise, your physio will provide you with manual therapy treatments, such as soft tissue massages, and education on self management techniques to help you practice good posture and sitting and standing positions.
+Besides doing exercise, your physio will provide you with manual therapy treatments, such as soft tissue massages, joint mobilization and education on self management techniques to help you practice good posture and sitting and standing positions.

 Latest Physio Tips & Articles

 Should I Replace My Running Shoes?
 Whether you are an avid runner training for a 10K, or a casual runner…

 Mother’s Day Offer 2023 – 20% Discount for Your Mom’s First Visit!
 A Mother’s Day Gift Like No Other With…